supergiulio2000/expressive-hrbac/README.md

 -   `UndefinedParameterError`: When `func` is undefined.
 -   `NullParameterError`: When `func` is null.
 -   `NotAFunctionError`: when `func` is not a sync/async function.
--   `ParameterNumberMismatchError`: when `func` does not take exactly 3 arguments.
+-   `ParameterNumberMismatchError`: when `func` does not take 3 or 4 arguments.

 ## addCustomFunctionErrorFunc(func)
 Adds a function to handle errors with the boolean functions provided.